Thames Tunnel Archive

 The Thames Tunnel from Arcade to Archive & Drawing Pad to Launch Pad Brunel’s Journey under the River Thames

 Buried in a family album for almost two hundred years, these drawings have changed the shape of our cities and the lives of city dwellers.
-A remarkable collection of drawings has been acquired at auction by the Brunel Museum thanks to the generosity of National Heritage Memorial Fund, Art Fund, V&A Purchase Grant Fund and Friends of the National Libraries.
+A remarkable collection of drawings has been acquired at auction by the Brunel Museum thanks to the generosity of National Heritage Memorial Fund, Art Fund, V&A Purchase Grant Fund, Friends of the National Libraries and the Trustees of Trinity Buoy Wharf.

 The Thames Tunnel was the biggest and most famous construction site in the world, but along the way there was disaster and heroism.
 Drawings show a daring young Brunel in a diving bell and then in a boat inside the tunnel inspecting the damage by lantern light.